lenesk/sokolova.dk/describing-percentage-in-danish.md

 > * *at øge noget med ... pct.*
 > * *at mindske/reducere med ... pct.*

-Note that sometimes the preposition with the word *procent* will be different for a noun combination.
-E.g. *en stigning/et fald på 5%*/*en forskel/en ændring på 5%*.
+Note that sometimes the preposition with the word *procent* will be different for a noun combination, other than for a combination with a related verb E.g. *en stigning/et fald på 5%*/*en forskel/en ændring på 5%*.

 > * *Gælden på 40 procent af bruttonationalproduktet kan kun betales gennem bedre konkurrenceevne, som giver større eksport.* (Fra ordnet.dk)

 Do you have questions, comments or suggestions - email to [elena@sokolova.dk](mailto:elena@sokolova.dk).

 <script async data-uid="135a810818" src="https://fantastic-artisan-8379.ck.page/135a810818/index.js"></script>